-Other structures such as Garden/Storage Sheds and Garden Ponds will not be approved.
+Other structures not described in this Policy, such as Garden/Storage Sheds and Garden Ponds will not be approved within the zone of influence of a Council pipeline.

-8. Other considerations
+8. 8.
+Other considerations

 Generally, building works including but not limited to earthworks, structures, etc. will not be permitted inside easements.